sriramandevakumar/MavenAssignment/README.md

 In Goals  'test.txt' is input file you can also use 'test1.txt'

+You can also check for any other stockfile you want but that file should be added in location where the 'test.txt' is placed.

+Please add the price for new stock in rate.txt.

 Then console will display the  result as we expect and also Junit testcases.